zanton123/PyCUDAShieldTablet/README.md

     └── tmp

 ```
 Shell files for the home/ folder (cuda, normal, and .bashrc), and the usr/bin/ folder (nvcc, nvcc_android, and linux_sh) are in the respective folders of this repository.
+Make sure that files in bin/, usr/bin/, usr/linux/, usr/local/cuda-7.0/bin, and usr/local/cuda-7.0/nvvm/bin/ have execute permission.

 Install CUDA 7.0 samples